Unforgettableeternalproject/Wyrm-DB_GUI-/README.md

 2. **Execute Queries**:
     - Enter SQL queries in the query input box.
-    - Press Enter or click the "Execute" button to run the query.
+    - Press Enter or click the "Submit" button to run the query.
-    - Press Shift + Enter to add the current query to the command queue.
+    - Press Shift + Enter or click the "Append" to add the current query to the command queue.
-    - Press Alt + Enter to clear the command queue and saved queries.
+    - Press Alt + Enter or click the "Clear" to clear the command queue and saved queries.
     - The query results will be displayed in the data grid.

 3. **Export Results**: